 Worsbrough Mill is a working mill producing a range of premium quality organic flours and associated products for trade and retail customers using water power from the River Dove.
-At present, due to Covid-19 restrictions, visitors are unable to visit the mill.
-We hope this will change in the coming months so check back to see when visits are possible once more.
 Visitors can enjoy a leisurely day out exploring the Country Park either on foot on by bicycle.
 The 60 acre reservoir is a haven for wildlife and regularly attracts birdwatchers and anglers.

 History – Worsbrough Mill